 Cardinal Healthcare and Rehabilitation Center is a small nursing home located in Lincolnton, North Carolina.
-This nursing home was given an overall grade of F. If you are not satisfied with this facility's low overall grade, you may find you have slim pickings in Lincolnton.
-The city has just two other nursing homes.
+This nursing home was given an overall grade of F. If you are not happy with this facility's poor overall grade, you may find your options to be limited in Lincolnton.
+The city has just one other nursing home.
 We would not blame you if you are ready to stop reading and find another facility.
 However, if you want to learn more about this nursing home's category grades, inspection grades are discussed in the next paragraph.

 Cardinal Healthcare and Rehabilitation Center

 Updated Apr 1, 2023 by Nick Lata

 Get pricing and details on Lincolnton senior living options.Get Pricing

 - Accepts Medicaid 1

 - No Family Council